Hide and Go Shriek: Plot

 The group encounters Fred, an ex-convict employee hiding out in the building.
 Believing him to be the killer, they knock him unconscious and tie him up.
-The group gets in the elevator but Kim does not make it in time and is decapitated by the moving elevator car.
+The group gets in the freight elevator, unaware Kim is on top of it.
+They begin to hear a struggle above, as Kim is accosted by the murderer.
+She attempts to climb off the top of the elevator car, but is decapitated as it passes a floor.

 When the killer attacks the group, Fred appears and tackles the killer, who is revealed to be Zack, Fred's gay lover from prison.
 Zack tells Fred that he killed the teenagers as he thought they were coming between him and Fred.
 Fred rejects Zack, who attacks Fred with a knife.
 Judy lunges forward to slash Zack with a razor.
 Zack leaps back and stumbles over Kim's severed head before falling down the empty elevator shaft.
 After that, the police and Phil arrive.
 As Phil asks Fred what had happened, Fred succumbs to his wounds and dies.

-The surviving teenagers are checked over by paramedics before leaving the store and getting into an ambulance.
-In the final scene, Zack turns out to be driving the ambulance.
+The surviving teenagers are checked over by paramedics before leaving the store and getting into a single ambulance, unaware that Zack has killed and replaced the driver of a second ambulance.